embrace-io/embrace-docs/docs/ios/open-source/integration/customizing-signals.md

 ---
-title: Choose Autoinstrumentation
+title: Autoinstrumentation
-description: Choose the Autoinstrumented Signals You Receive From Embrace
+description: Choose Your Autoinstrumentation
 sidebar_position: 4
 ---

-# Choose the Autoinstrumented Signals You Receive From Embrace
+# Choose Your Autoinstrumentation

 The Embrace Apple SDK is built to provide automatic instrumentation for the most important mobile signals, right out of the box.
 However, it is possible to customize the signals that you receive when you [set up](/ios/open-source/integration/embrace-options.md) the SDK.